Home / Blog / Structured Data for SEO: The Complete Guide (With Tools)

 • Match the page: Mark up only what users can see and keep values current.

-• Prioritize supported types: Start with Organization/Logo, WebSite, Breadcrumb, Article, Product, LocalBusiness, FAQ, Video.
+• Prioritize supported types: Start with Organization/Logo, WebSite, Breadcrumb, Article, Product, LocalBusiness, Video.

 • Validate twice: Use Rich Results Test for eligibility and Schema Markup Validator for coverage.